PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/work-with-bulk-actions.md

 }
 ```

 As you see, Grid stores Bulk actions in `BulkActionCollection` object.
-This mean that every Bulk action needed for Grid must be added to `BulkActionCollection` using `add()` method.
+This means that every Bulk action needed for Grid must be added to `BulkActionCollection` using `add()` method.

 ## How to add Bulk actions from module?